satinsiders/math-twin/README.md

 ## Quick Start

-Set your OpenAI API key and invoke the demo generator:
+Set your OpenAI API key and invoke the demo generator (only needed when actually calling the remote model; running tests does not require a key):

 ```bash
 export OPENAI_API_KEY=your-key-here